cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-blobless-advanced.md

 After updating, you can remove supervision and restore your backup you made earlier by erasing all content and settings.

-If you're having issues with updating, install [OTAEnabler](https://repo.cadoth.net/) and reboot.
-If you're still having issues continue reading below.

 ::: tip

 If the update was successful, continue to [Get Started](/get-started) to jailbreak your device.

 :::

-## Troubleshooting

-### "iOS is up to date"

-1. Remove any beta profiles installed
-1. Install the OTADisabler tweak and then uninstall it
-1. Restart your device
-    - You can also use ldrestart or a userspace reboot

-### "Unable to check for updates"

-1. Restore rootFS through your jailbreak
-1. Install and open the <router-link to="/installing-unc0ver">unc0ver</router-link> application
-1. Turn off "Disable updates"
-1. Re-jailbreak using unc0ver

-### It just freezes

-Re-enable the OTA daemon using the iCleaner tweak

----

 Credits to [dhinakg](https://github.com/dhinakg/) for discovering this method.